scylladb/scylla-rust-driver/docs/source/logging/logging.md

 RUST_LOG=info cargo run
 ```

-The full [example](https://github.com/scylladb/scylla-rust-driver/tree/main/examples/logging.rs) is available in the `examples` folder.
+The full [example](https://github.com/scylladb/scylla-rust-driver/tree/main/examples/logging_tracing.rs) is available in the `examples` folder.
-You can run it from main folder of driver repository using `RUST_LOG=trace SCYLLA_URI=<scylla_ip>:9042 cargo run --example logging`.
+You can run it from main folder of driver repository using `RUST_LOG=trace SCYLLA_URI=<scylla_ip>:9042 cargo run --example logging_tracing`.

 ## Using log